ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

   1. [ISO 14971:2019](https://www.iso.org/standard/72704.html) ISO Medical Devices -- Application of risk management to medical devices.
   2. [ISO 13485:2016](https://www.iso.org/standard/59752.html) ISO Medical Devices -- Quality Management Systems -- Requirements for regulatory purposes.
-  4. [21 CFR Part 820, US FDA Quality System Regulation](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=820) -- FDA Code of Federal Regulations Title 21 -- Part 820 Quality System Regulation
+  3. [21 CFR Part 820, US FDA Quality System Regulation](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=820) -- FDA Code of Federal Regulations Title 21 -- Part 820 Quality System Regulation
-  5. Form SOP-0004-1 (TBD), Risk Management Plan
+  4. Form SOP-0004-1 (TBD), Risk Management Plan
-  6. Form SOP-0004-2 (TBD), Device Characteristics
+  5. Form SOP-0004-2 (TBD), Device Characteristics
-  7. Form SOP-0004-3 (TBD), Risk Management Report
+  6. Form SOP-0004-3 (TBD), Risk Management Report

 ## Definitions

  * Harm - Physical injury or damage to the health of people, or damage to property or the environment
  * Hazard - Potential source of harm
  * Hazardous Situation - Circumstance in which people, property, or the environment are exposed to one or more hazard(s)
- * ife-cycle – All phases in the life of a medical device, from the initial conception to final decommissioning and disposal
+ * Life-cycle – All phases in the life of a medical device, from the initial conception to final decommissioning and disposal
  * Post-production – Part of the life-cycle of the product after the design has been completed and medical device has been manufactured
  * Residual Risk – Risk remaining after risk control measures have been taken
  * Risk – Combination of the probability of occurrence of harm and the severity of that harm